indexes or/and translates some indexed english messages

 gettextfunction.
 They are collected and stored as is in the messages.

-msgid messages often include some "%" C-like placeholders aiming to be replaced with some custom input data through
+Some template messages may often include some "%" C-like directives aiming to be replaced with some custom input data through

 msprintf()at run time.
 For instance,